-The Medicare Access and CHIP Re-authorization Act, more commonly referred to as MACRA, shaped the new incentive program which combines previously known programs including Physician Quality Reporting System (PQRS), Value-based Payment Modifier, and Meaningful Use (MU).
-This 2017 change meant that reporting for the first performance year in 2019, began.
-This means come 2019, you will either receive incentives or penalties from your participation in MACRA from 2017.
-If you are an Eligible Clinician (EC), there are two paths that you can choose to follow in order to attest during 2017 — MIPS or ACI.
+The Medicare Access and CHIP Reauthorization Act, more commonly referred to as MACRA, shaped the new incentive program which combines previously known programs including Physician Quality Reporting System (PQRS), Value-based Payment Modifier, and Meaningful Use (MU).
+Eligible Clinicians (EC) should be aware that reporting periods for the current year will be reflected in your pay-out two years after.
+This 2017 change meant that reporting for the first performance year in 2019 began.
+Come 2019, you will either receive incentives or penalties from your participation in MACRA from 2017.

-How Do I Know Which Path I Qualify For?
+How Do I Know If I Qualify For MACRA?

 - If the answer is yes, you can relax and take a deep breathe because you are exempt from MIPS participation

-- If the answer is no, than you qualify for MIPS or potentially APM
+- If the answer is no then you qualify for MIPS or potentially APM

 Have your NPI number ready?
 Click here to determine your participation status.

-- Does your practice participate in an Accountable Care Organization (ACO), Clinically Integrated Network (CIN) or another entity of that applies and qualifies as a APM?
+- Does your practice participate in an Accountable Care Organization (ACO), Clinically Integrated Network (CIN) or another entity that applies and qualifies as an APM?